-When I posted the Shou sugi ban wall hanging, I did mention the products I used but there is more to the story.
-The process is not as simple as adding a particular colour paint.
-A few factors affect the final colour results eg, how it is applied, how the wood is prepped and sealed.
-I am no expert on how to colour the Shou sugi ban but I am happy to share with you what products I used how I used them.
+When I posted the Shou Sugi Ban wall hanging, I mentioned the products I used, but there’s more to the story.
+The process isn’t as simple as adding a particular paint colour.
+A few factors affect the final colour—how it’s applied, how the wood is prepped, and how it’s sealed.
+I’m no expert on colouring Shou Sugi Ban, but I’m happy to share the products I used and how I used them.

 How to add colour to Shou Sugi Ban